 Combining the linear equations of this form from each cell produces a system of equations defined by the matrix $G$. $G$ is given by the following formula, where we removed a multiplicative factor of $(\Delta x)^{-2}$ from each condition:

 where we have added an overall negative sign to make $G$ positive definite.
 Note that this formula is only valid for $1<i,j,k<N^{1/3}$, for terms on the boundary of the grid additional elements of $G_{a,b}$ will also be 0.
 In many physical systems, Dirichlet boundary conditions are imposed, which involves setting certain rows of $G$ to be 1 on the diagonal and 0 elsewhere, with corresponding adjustments to $f$.
 The resulting matrix $G$ is sparse, Hermitian, and positive definite.
 Classically, systems of this type are often solved using iterative methods like the Conjugate Gradient (CG) method.
-The CG method scales with a runtime of $O(N\sqrt{K(G)} \log (1/\varepsilon))$, where $K(G)$ is the condition number of the matrix.
-In practice, the convergence rate of the CG algorithm with appropriate preconditioning is $O(N)$ or $O(N \log N \cdot \log(1/\epsilon))$~\cite{strang2007computational}.
+The CG method scales with a runtime of $O(N\sqrt{K(G)} \log (1/\varepsilon))$, where $K(G)$ is the condition number of $G$.
+In practice, however, the convergence rate of the CG algorithm with appropriate preconditioning is $O(N)$ or $O(N \log N \cdot \log(1/\epsilon))$~\cite{strang2007computational}.